MythicMeta/Mythic_Scripting/README.md

 Version 0.1.0 of the `mythic` package supports version 3.0 of the Mythic project utilizing the new GraphQL endpoints.

+Version 0.1.8 of the `mythic` package is the last version for `Mythic v3.2`.

+Version 0.2.0 of the `mythic` package supports `Mythic 3.3`.

 # Information

 The Jupyter Notebook container within Mythic provides many examples on how to use the package.